ahicox/remedy-rest-api/README.md

 * **.message**

- in the case where the **ARSRestAPI** needs to return an exception that did not originate from the ARServer (hence has no entries in **arsErrorList**), this value can be set independenly.
+ in the case where the **ARSRestAPI** needs to return an exception that did not originate from the ARServer (hence has no entries in **arsErrorList**), this value can be set independently.
 If .message has been explicitly set, it will be returned, otherwise .messageText from the first entry in **arsErrorList** will be returned.

 There is also this function: